idelsink/mexdown/README.md

 ### CV

-This template is based on a empty `moderncv` LaTeX class.
+This template is based on an empty `moderncv` LaTeX class.
 This template was designed with some own design ideas in mind.
-The base template isn't that neat, but the layout of this template was made in such a way that it is customizable.
+The base template isn't that neat, but the layout of this template is made in such a way that it is customizable.

-Look at the example in the `cv.tex` file as demonstrated in: [/cv/cv.tex](./cv/cv.tex)
+Look at the example in the `cv.tex` file.
+See [/cv/cv.tex](./cv/cv.tex)

 ## Dependencies